There are currently 4.1 times more Sellers than Buyers. The facts: 23,672 listings to start March divided by 5,797 sales in February.

 Price-Per Square Foot (PPSF)

-*NOTE: This size of increase is not normal in a buyer's market.
-As best as I can tell, it may be attributed to the number of homes selling for over $5 million dollars in December.
+*NOTE: This overall PPSF is at a record high and not normal in a buyer's market.
+As best as I can tell, it may be attributed to the number of homes selling for over $5 million dollars in the months of December - February.
 As a comparison, we can expect 9-10 monthly home sales in this price range.
-However, in December there were 28 homes selling for an average price of $8 million that averaged $1,045 per-square foot.
-The highest sale of $17.5 million was located on the California coast.
-A Realtor from another state can list in our local MLS by joining the association.
+However, December - February averaged 27 homes each selling for an average price of $7.26 million at an average of $958 per-square foot.
+The highest sale of $21 million was located in Scottsdale.

 Price-per square foot is an ideal measurement of home values because it takes into consideration the size of sold homes.
 Median price does not.

 Prices started to rise again in January of '23 --- despite interest rates continuing to increase through the end of July '23.
 Unexpectedly and briefly, prices jumped to a new high of $306.66 in April '24 before settling back to $290.57 in August.
-Click here for a longer-term Price History.
+That's because April had 30 sales over $5 million.

 Month | Price-Per Square Foot |